WOW World Championship

 The WOW World Championship is a women's professional wrestling world championship created and promoted by the American professional wrestling promotion Women of Wrestling (WOW).
-The current champion is Penelope Pink, who is in her first reign.
+The current champion is Tormenta, who is in her first reign.

 History

 On the September 1, 2000, episode 1 of WOW Season 1, Terri Gold won a 20-woman battle royal to become the inaugural champion.

-List of the 20-woman participants: Bronco Billie, Caliente, Charlie Davidson, The Disciplinarian, EZ Rider, Farah the Persian Princess, Hammerin' Heather Steele, Ice Cold, Jane Blond, Jungle Grrrl, Lotus, Paradise, Roxy Powers, Sandy, Selina Majors, Slam Dunk, Sunny (later Wendi Wheels), Terri Gold and Tanja the Warrior Woman.
+List of the 20-woman participants: Bronco Billie, Caliente, Charlie Davidson, The Disciplinarian, EZ Rider, Farah the Persian Princess, Hammerin' Heather Steele, Ice Cold, Jane Blond, Jungle Grrrl, Lotus, Paradise, Roxy Powers, Sandy, Selina Majors, Slam Dunk, Sunny (later Wendi Wheels), Terri Gold, Tanja the Warrior Woman and Thug.

-After WOW was revived on May 29, 2012, Lana Star was presented as the champion through the tapings of 2013, which aired on 2016.
+After WOW was revived on May 29, 2012, Lana Star was presented as the champion through the tapings of 2013, which aired in 2016.

 On October 11, 2018, the title was vacated after a three-way match between the previous champion Santana Garrett, who defended against Jungle Grrrl and Tessa Blanchard, where both Garrett and Jungle Grrrl pinned Blanchard.
 Blanchrd would defeat Jungle Grrrl in a singles match to win the vacant title.

 On the December 4, 2022, episode 25 of WOW Season 8, Penelope Pink won 10-woman Gauntlet match for the vacant WOW World Champion, in Los Angeles, CA, Comic-Con, which aired on tape delay on March 4, 2023.

-List of the 10-woman participants: Crystal Waters, Foxxy Fierce, Jessie Jones, Princess Aussie, Reina Del Rey, Robbie Ricket, Tiki Chamorro, Vivian Rivera and Wrecking Ball.
+List of the 10-woman participants: the first was eliminating (without aired episode): Jessie Jones, Princess Aussie, Reina Del Rey and Wrecking Ball.
+And the remaining wrestlers with the face to the title match: Crystal Waters, Foxxy Fierce, Robbie Ricket, Tiki Chamorro and Vivian Rivera.

+On the August 3, 2024, episode 17 of WOW Season 10, The Classmaster won a 12-woman battle royal for the vacant WOW World Champion, in Los Angeles, CA, which aired on tape delay on January 11, 2025.

+List of the 12-woman participants: Chantilly Chella, The Classmaster, Genesis, Holidead, Holly Swag, Paola the Colombian GOAT, Penelope Pink, Princess Aussie, Reina Del Rey, Santana Garrett, Tormenta, and Xena Phoenix.